 Instead, you can record individual calls as you need to and opt to auto-record all the calls that come in once you configure your settings (which is easy to do!)

 The best part?
-Call recording comes with our Standard plan.
+Call recording comes with our Starter plan.
 No need to pay extra on limited voice call options.

 OpenPhone also gives you other ways to save hours over time on your external conversations.
 Auto-replies come in handy when you’re handling an influx of calls and you happen to not be available.

 Did you know you can also use snippets?
 Snippets help you create base responses to repetitive questions and interactions.
 Thousands of our customers use snippets including marketing, sales, operations, and even customer support teams to respond faster.

 5. OpenPhone is the #1 business phone solution

 If you’ve come across OpenPhone before, it’s probably not surprising when we say that our customers — whether they’re small teams or entrepreneurs — love us and have voted us the #1 business phone system on G2.